 The map will be continuously be updated with new information about plastic bag bans in the various cities.
 They want to inspire and educate the public on this important environmental issue.

-Click on the different colored pins on the map (on the picture below), and see the different areas that have a plastic bag ban in effect, have failed at the ban or simply have a plastic bag usage fee.
+Click on the different colored pins on the map, and see the different areas that have a plastic bag ban in effect, have failed at the ban or simply have a plastic bag usage fee.